YTLogos/continuous_analysis_rnaseq/README.md

 Continuous Analysis Run ([script](https://github.com/combine-lab/continuous_analysis_rnaseq/blob/master/.drone.yml)):

 1. Generate a Salmon index file from the reference file and quantify abundances of transcripts from each RNA-Seq sample (run on 28 cores).
 The Salmon library type was set to `-l A` to automatically detect the type of each sample.
-2. The next portion of the analysis is performed from ‘r_script.r’ and follows the workflow described by Balli: Generate the transcripts per million (TPM) matrix.
+2. The next portion of the analysis is performed from `r_script.r` and follows the workflow described by Balli: Generate the transcripts per million (TPM) matrix.
 3. Create a matrix to specify the group each sample belongs to.
 4. Filter out lowly expressed genes.
 5. Generate a principle component plot